 You are able to choose the right memory size for your function to optimize code execution time and enable “Provisional Concurrency” to keep functions initialized and ready to respond quickly.

 The reasons to take a hard look at AWS Lambda are plentiful, especially if you want to write code but not manage it (or servers).
-It’s a vital Amazon Web Services tool to consider as you work your way through our AWS 101 series, which includes looks at using Amazon S3 and Amazon EC2 among other must-know aspects of this cloud platform.
-Stay tuned for more AWS insight and thanks for reading!
+It’s a vital Amazon Web Services tool to consider as you work your way through our AWS 101 series, Stay tuned for more AWS insight and thanks for reading!